EFForg/starttls-frontend/content/policy-list.md

 gpg --trusted-key 842AEA40C5BCD6E1 --verify policy.json.asc
 </pre>

+Our public key is also [published on the same URL](https://dl.eff.org/starttls-everywhere/public-key.txt), if you can't find it in your keyserver.

-Our sample [update_and_verify.sh script](https://github.com/EFForg/starttls-everywhere/blob/master/scripts/update_and_verify.sh) does the same.
+Our sample [update_and_verify.sh script](https://github.com/EFForg/starttls-everywhere/blob/master/scripts/update_and_verify.sh) does the same as the above.
 If you are actively using the list, **you must fetch updates at least once every 48 hours**.
 We provide [a sample cronjob](https://github.com/EFForg/starttls-everywhere/blob/master/scripts/starttls-policy.cron.d) to do this.

 Every policy JSON has an expiry date in the top-level configuration, after which we cannot guarantee deliverability if you are using the expired list.